 When we first learned of the need for social circus with disadvantaged children in Central Texas, we knew we had to do something.

-Circus of Hope was a social circus active from 2013-2018; our nonprofit Uprise Circus was created to fill the need when they closed and expand it to include all underserved kids.
+Circus of Hope was a social circus active from 2013-2018; our nonprofit Uprise Circus was created to fill the need when they closed and expand it to serve a broader group of teens.

-The all-female founders and friends share a love of circus and passion for helping kids, and commitment to making an impact on their community.
+The all-female founders and friends share a passion for helping kids, love of circus, and commitment to making an impact on their community.

 Together we can help even more